drycc/workflow/src/installing-workflow/gateway.md

 $ kubectl --namespace=drycc get pods
 ```

-You should also notice that several Kubernetes ingresses has been installed on your cluster.
+You should also notice that several Kubernetes gatewayclass has been installed on your cluster.
 You can view it by running:

 ```
-$ kubectl get ingress --namespace drycc
+$ kubectl get gatewayclass --namespace drycc
 ```

 Depending on the order in which the Workflow components initialize, some pods may restart.
 This is common during the